tudo-cni/ns3-lena-redcap/README.md

 # ns3-lena-redcap
  This repository includes LENA-RedCap, an 5G RedCap and eRedCap extension to ns-3.
+It extends the 5G LENA framwork from: N. Patriciello, S. Lagen, B. Bojovic, L. Giupponi, An E2E Simulator for 5G NR Networks, Elsevier Simulation Modelling Practice and Theory (SIMPAT), vol. 96, 101933, Nov.
+2019.